-Technical SEO has gotten more complex because of many things: choice of hosting, different website platforms, how often content changes, and even what Google expects on its results pages.
+Technical SEO has gotten more complex because of many things: choice of hosting, different website platforms, how often content changes, and even what Google displays on its results pages.

 What Is Technical SEO?